- Home of the Best in Caribbean & Black British Writing -

 Edward Baugh

-Edward (Eddie) Baugh is one of the Caribbean’s major poets and a literary critic whose distinguished career has been devoted to West Indian literature – in particular the work of the towering Nobel Laureate, Derek Walcott.
+Edward (Eddie) Baugh (1936-2023) was one of the Caribbean’s major poets and a literary critic whose distinguished career was devoted to West Indian literature – in particular the work of the towering Nobel Laureate, Derek Walcott.

 The Poetry Archive writes: